EMBL-EBI-TSI/resops_taster/Practical1.md

 1. Log into your instance using the guide here:

 2. Your environment has been set up so that Terraform is already installed.
 Test this by running `terraform -v`.
-If you get ‘command not found’ for either of these, contact your friendly course guides for help before continuing.
+If you get ‘command not found’, contact your friendly course guides for help before continuing.

 3. Create a folder called ‘practical1’ (`mkdir practical1`) and cd into it.